loganathanacv/xtime-automation/xtime-migration/README.md

 # set up & running:
 1. Install Node 18 or above and run "npm install"
-2. Configure the "token" variable with your access token from the graphQL request both staging & PROD.
+2. Configure the "token" variable with your graphQL token and ensure you are not pushing while raising PR
+3. update the SFTP details likes hostname, port, username & Password
-3. comment the section you don't want to run "staging" or "PROD"
+4. comment the section you don't want to run "staging" or "PROD"
+5. Update the "pilotDealers" const in the download-zip.js incase of any new dealers if its not present here.
-4. "npm run start"
+6. "npm run start"

 # Issues or Queries:   lpandurengan@acvauctions.com / mmurugesan@acvauctions.com

  # xtime-automation
 This automation scripts helps to download the leads files from SFTP and upload into Clear Car systems